By: Elliott Meyer – Iowa History Center Scholar

 Above Pfeiffer, Great Hall was also a very popular place around campus.
-This room served as a student lounge for dances, convocations, lectures, recitals, concerts and banquets.
-Off the south side there was also a sun deck which was directly overtop the Pfeiffer kitchen.
+This room served as a student lounge for dances, convocations, lectures, recitals, concerts, and banquets.
+Off the south side, there was also a sun deck that directly overtops the Pfeiffer kitchen.
 On October 18, 1975, a fire broke out which engulfed the building in flames.
-It is theorized that the cause of the fire was a cigarette which was left on a couch during a dance which was held the night before.
+It is theorized that the cause of the fire was a cigarette that was left on a couch during a dance held the night before.
 Around 12:30 am, students claimed to smell smoke, but a search for a fire turned up nothing.
 The next day food service employees first noticed a reflection of flames through the Kresge windows.
 The total cost for the damages was around $200,000.
 Of the items destroyed in the fire were a grand piano and $40,000 worth of furniture.
 It took until February 1976 for plans of a full remodel to be completed.
 The architects wanted to ensure that the room still had a raw wood interior, and therefore they needed to sandblast some of the burnt timber in the room.
 It was during this renovation that a spiral staircase was added to the building to bring it up to building codes of the day.

 Pfeiffer Hall continues to house the food buffet for students and faculty while Great Hall houses campus events.